astuder/lightroom-map-fix/README.md

 - Lightroom 6.14 Windows 7 Enterprise 64bit
 - Lightroom 6.14 Mac

 Currently the patch DOES NOT work with Lightroom 5.x ([issue #8](https://github.com/astuder/lightroom-map-fix/issues/8)) or Lightroom 7.x ([issue #10](https://github.com/astuder/lightroom-map-fix/issues/10)).
+Please let us know if you make any progress on these versions by commenting in the open issues.

 A big Thank You! to everyone that contributed with their feedback!

-Please let us know if you had success (or not) with other version of Lightroom.
-You can do so by opening an [issue](https://github.com/astuder/lightroom-map-fix/issues).
-We also welcome any input on refining this process.

 ### 1. Create your personal Google Maps API key